-Learn the composition of your stainless steel cookware and the benefits it affords you.
+Learn about the composition of your stainless steel cookware and the benefits it affords you.

-3 ply, also called tri-ply, refers to stainless steel constructed from three different layers of metal.
+3-ply, also called tri-ply, refers to stainless steel pans constructed from three different layers of metal.
 Typically, this consists of stainless steel outer layers bonded to a layer of aluminum core.
-The third layer is anodized aluminum, which is a protective oxidized layer that helps with heat retention and durability.
+The third layer is typically anodized aluminum, which is a protective oxidized layer that helps with heat retention and durability.

 5-ply cookware refers to stainless steel constructed from five different layers.
 As mentioned above, we use a blend of pure aluminum and aluminum alloy as the core to capture the excellent heat conduction and control properties of aluminum.
 We then sandwich that with both 18-10 and high-grade ferritic 430 and 18/10 stainless steel for a durable, safe, and nonreactive cooking surface that evenly heats across the surface.

 While 3-ply is slightly less expensive, and slightly lighter weight, there is a reason that 5-ply cookware like ours is used in professional kitchens all over the world.

 Once you've used premium 5-ply construction like ours, you may notice a difference in the quality of your finished dish—especially when it comes to achieving the right sear on a steak or making sure a delicate piece of fish has a perfectly crisp skin.

 If you're in the market for a new pan, we recommend opting for our 5-ply Stainless Clad Cookware.
 Combining exceptional heat control and conductivity with a durable build beloved by home chefs and restaurant customers, it's the pan that put us on the map for a reason.

 We’ve received over 100k five-star reviews (and counting) from dedicated home cooks.

 We offer free shipping on all orders over $49 placed in the contiguous U.S.

 All products come with a limited or lifetime warranty and a 45 day trial period.